evert/evert.github.com/resume.md

-I’ve worked here on scalability issues for nu.nl (the number one Dutch news site), designed Javascript/YUI3 based ‘fat’ javascript clients, (RESTful) Web-service development and in-house training around subjects such as web-services design, and a full-day javascript workshop.
+I’ve worked here on scalability issues for nu.nl (the number one Dutch news site), designed Javascript/YUI3 based ‘fat’ javascript clients, (RESTful) Web-service development and in-house training around subjects such as web-services design and a full-day javascript workshop.

 ### Lead architect/owner, Filemobile, Toronto, Canada — 2006-2014